-The film’s conflict is at once catharctically concrete in its ground-level immediacy and abstracted to the point of mythic timelessness.
+The film’s conflict is at once cathartically concrete in its ground-level immediacy and abstracted to the point of mythic timelessness.
 The film is at once hyper-detailed and streamlined in its minimalism, and both are refreshing.
 On one hand, it very much lets us live in the moment as we watch the man, who remains unnamed, live with himself over time.
-The conflict doesn’t rush itself, nor do we get the ever-present sense of event upon event that threatened to turn Gravity into an exercise in its own grandiosity.
+The conflict doesn’t rush itself, nor do we get the sense of event upon event, less the result of a pressurized situation than of screenwriterly contrivance, that threatened to turn Gravity into an exercise in its own grandiosity.
 Instead, the film is confident enough to show its main character slowly and even calmly come to terms with his situation.
 It lets up spend time with him not only as he solves immediate problems but as he contemplates, silently.
 If anything this enhances the lived-in feel of the film and grants it an existential dread absent some of its more chaotic peers.

 At the same time, Chandor’s work is also deeply enigmatic and even intentionally distant in its presentation of its conflict.
 We know virtually nothing of the man’s back-story, including his name, and this allows the film to capture him as a mythic man who we come to understand through little human details rather than specific knowledge of his past.
 We don’t care about him because he is a specific person, but because he is any person, generalizing the conflict and giving it the abstract but nonetheless universally recognizable air of a fable.
 For that reason it is also unburdened by the often suffocating need for film to overload on dialogue.
 As a fable, it could be told differently and with different inflections over time, but Chandor’s film is interested in the universal core of the tale.
 He doesn’t give us any dialogue, which could serve only to specify and render the film less elemental, making it the story of one man rather than humankind – the visual story of images big and small tells us everything we need to know, and we can fill in the specifics at our own pace.